Ethics Committee

 Overview

 In accordance with the PMRAAct, the Pharmacy and Medicines Regulatory Authority (PMRA) is responsible for reviewing and approving clinical trial applications for new drugs, generic drugs, and imported drugs to be registered in Malawi.
 The PMRA has replaced the Pharmacy, Medicines and Poisons Board (PMPB).
-(Note: While the PMRA continues to update its website and develop new regulations, ClinRegs will continue to reference PMPB documents.
-New PMRA regulations will be incorporated into the Malawi profile as they become available.)

 The R-HlthResCoord indicates that before submitting a clinical trial application to the PMRA, the sponsor or principal investigator (PI) must obtain full ethical approval from either of the two (2) National Commission for Science and Technology (NCST)-approved ethics committees (ECs)—the National Health Sciences Research Committee (NHSRC) or the College of Medicine Research and Ethics Committee (COMREC).
 Parallel submissions of a clinical trial application to an EC and the PMRA are prohibited.